Singular matrix

-here $C_2 = 2C_1$, which implies that columns are linearly dependent.

 Computational implications

-An invertible matrix helps in the algorithm by providing an assumption that certain transformations, computations and systems can be reversed and solved uniquely, like $Ax = B$ to $x = A^{-1}B$.
-This helps solver to make sure if a solution is unique or not.
+An invertible matrix helps in certain algorithms by providing an assumption that certain transformations, computations and systems can be reversed and solved uniquely, like $Ax = B$ to $x = A^{-1}B$.

 In Gaussian elimination, invertibility of the coefficient matrix $A$ ensures the algorithm produces a unique solution.
-For example, when matrix is invertible the pivots are non-zero, allowing one to row swap if necessary and solve the system, however in case of a singular matrix, some pivots can be zero which can not be fixed by mere row swaps.
+For example, when a matrix is invertible the pivots are non-zero, allowing one to row swap if necessary and solve the system, however in case of a singular matrix, some pivots can be zero which can not be fixed by mere row swaps.
 This imposes a problem where the elimination either breaks or gives an inconsistent result.
-One more problem a singular matrix produces when solving a Gaussian Elimination is that it can not solve the back substitution because to back substitute the diagonal entries of the $A$ matrix must be non-zero, i.e. $det(A)\neq0$.
+One more problem a singular matrix produces when solving a Gaussian Elimination is that it can not solve the back substitution because to back substitute the diagonal entries of the $A$ matrix must be non-zero, i.e. $\det(A)\neq0$.
 However, in case of singular matrix the result is often infinitely many solutions.